amaranth-lang/amaranth/docs/glossary.rst

 .. _RTL:

  **Register transfer level (RTL)**
-   RTL, the lowest abstraction level for developing FPGAs, is used to create a representation of synchronous digital circuits between hardware registers.
+   RTL, the lowest abstraction level for developing :ref:`FPGAs<FPGA>`, is used to create a representation of synchronous digital circuits between :ref:`hardware registers<Hardware register>`.

    Hardware definition language is tranformed to RTL which then defines the circuit at gate level.
-The representation can be verified via simulation.
+The representation can be verified via :ref:`simulation<Simulation>`.

 .. _Simulation:

  **Simulation**
   A process in which a model of an electronic circuit is analysed by a computer program to validate its functionality.

-  Simulation models the behaviour of a circuit; it does not model the hardware components described by the HDL.
-Despite being written in HDL, the simulator treats the code as event-driven parallel programming language to run programs on a particular operating system  or to port a system that doesn't have an FPGA.
+  Simulation models the behaviour of a circuit; it does not model the hardware components described by the :ref:`HDL<HDL>`.
+Despite being written in HDL, the simulator treats the code as event-driven parallel programming language to run programs on a particular operating system or to port a system that doesn't have an :ref:`FPGA<FPGA>`.

   Simulation is an invaluable tool for ensuring a circuit works the way it was intended to and enables designers to rapidly iterate designs.